Instagram Investment Scams Are on the Rise in 2025: How to Stay Safe

 Report a Message in DMs

 Open the chat with the scammer.
 Tap and hold the specific message, or tap the "i" icon (information) in the top right.
 Select "Report."
-Choose the appropriate reason.
+Choose the appropriate reason and also contact the FTC, FCA, and SEC to report them.

 For United States (US) Citizens: